Talk to an advisor 888-998-9080

 What is a Softphone?

-A softphone is a software program for making phone calls through VoIP service using a computer or smartphone, rather than using hardware.
-A softphone is designed to behave like a traditional telephone, with a display panel and buttons for the user to control like a standard phone interface.
+A softphone is a software-based phone that allows users to make and receive calls through a VoIP service using a computer or smartphone, without dedicated hardware.
+A softphone is designed to function like a traditional telephone, with a familiar interface that includes a display panel and on-screen controls.

 Software/Softphone

-Software-based VoIP (aka softphone) requires a computer with an Internet connection.
+Software-based VoIP (also known as a softphone) requires a computer or mobile device with an Internet connection.
 However, the computer must have essential audio equipment, including a soundcard, speakers, and a microphone.
 In the enterprise, softphones are sometimes referred to as Soft Clients.

-Telzio offers a built-in softphone within the web dashboard, known as the Telzio Webphone.
+Telzio offers a built-in softphone within its web dashboard, known as the Telzio Webphone, allowing users to make and receive calls directly from their browser.
 Additionally, Telzio works with any third party softphone.

 There are specialized VoIP softphones, handsets, headphones and other auxiliary devices for a more advanced and reliable experience and Telzio recommends two, one adapted for Windows and the other for Apple Mac users.